JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

+- v1.28
+	- Adds a new command `world_clean` to remove missing objects.
+	- Improves performance of single zone operations.

 - v1.27
 	- Adds a new parameteter `terrain` to reset nearby terrain when resetting vegetation.
 	- Changes most output to be printed even without verbose mode.